-% of employees say a lack of trust in leadership makes them resistant to change the biggest reason
+of employees say a lack of trust in leadership makes them resistant to change and this is the most common reason

 Greater London

 29%

 Rest of UK Average

 39%

-% of people who think leaders need to be doing more to understand why people are resistant to change "As communicators, make sure that the leadership team are doing things the right way.
-Now this will depend on your culture.
+of people think leaders need to be doing more to understand why people are resistant to change "As communicators, make sure that the leadership team are doing things the right way.
+This will depend on your culture.
 There may be examples where leaders have the best interactions but their behaviours don't demonstrate that."